CBDesignS/Eufy-Robovac-Data-Logger/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test with both RestConnect and Basic Login modes
+5. Test Investigation Mode if adding accessory features
-5. Submit a pull request
+6. Submit a pull request

 ## 📜 License